marckassay/zustand-redux-extends-type/README.md

 "_The type field should be a readable string, and is usually written as 'feature/eventName'_"

 For this example, 'grumpiness' and 'happiness' are features with event names of 'increase' and 'show all' respectively.
 Each event name is typed for what will be its `payload` type.
-Any `action` object of `ReduxAction<FeatureEventActions>`, either as a parameter of `reducer` or `dispatch`, has its `type` property constrained to what will be parsed by TypeScript.
+Any `action` object of `ReduxExtends<FeatureEventActions>`, either as a parameter of `reducer` or `dispatch`, has its `type` property constrained to what will be parsed by TypeScript.
 This will also dictate the `payload` type.